<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=314834185700910&amp;ev=PageView&amp;noscript=1">

 However, note that companies can and do make mistakes when it comes to Social Security offset projections.
 To protect your pension benefits, keep in mind the following points:

-• If Chevron over-projects the offset: Send in your Social Security statement and have it corrected; this can lead to a larger company annuity / lump-sum benefit
+• If Chevron over-projects the offset: Send in your Social Security statement and have it corrected; this can lead to a larger company annuity / lump-sum benefit.

 • If Chevron under-projects the offset: Keep the larger benefit.

-Be careful sending in your Social Security statement without first consulting a Chevron-focused advisor.
+Be careful about sending in your Social Security statement without first consulting a Chevron-focused advisor.
 If you're interested in speaking with a financial advisor well-versed in the intricacies of the Chevron Pension Plan, reach out today and schedule an introductory meeting.

 Schedule a Call